DFE-Digital/tra-digital-design-history/app/posts/check-the-record-of-a-teacher/2024-02-21-testing-summary-tags-to-show-the-status-of-a-teacher.md

 The government design principles include to [iterate, then iterate again](https://www.gov.uk/guidance/government-design-principles#iterate-then-iterate-again) and the service standards to [iterate and improve frequently](https://www.gov.uk/service-manual/service-standard/point-8-iterate-and-improve-frequently).

-After launching our first round of private beta to teacher supply agencies, we were able to get more insight from users in their natural settings and continued usability testing on a live version of the service.
+After launching our first round of private beta to teacher supply agencies, we were able to get more insight from users in their natural settings and continue usability testing on a live version of the service.

-We collected feedback, as well as previous insights from:
+We collected feedback and compared insights from:

 - alpha user research
 - private beta user research